 Chicago is always a good idea but it’s really a good idea in the fall of the year.
-The weather is still pretty warm in September, with October and November getting cooler.
-But for the most part, the humidity is gone.
-You’ll see signs throughout the city that winter is on the way and Chicago has a way of making the best of it.
+The weather is still warm in September and much of the summer humidity is gone.
+October and November are cooler, with signs throughout the city that winter is on the way.
+Luckily, Chicago has a way of making the best of every last minute.

-Stay in the Loop at the Silversmith Hotel.
-The block where this hotel is located is one of my favorite blocks in the whole city.
-Walk to Millennium Park, sip coffee, listen to street music and nosh on autumn goodies from Goddess and the Baker.
-Head over to “Restaurant Row” on Randolph Street, where you can enjoy sidewalk dining or takeout from one of the many delicious eateries there.
-Take an architectural tour on the Chicago River and relish in all the fall colors in Chicago.
+To take advantage of the beautiful Chicago weather, stay in the Loop at the Silversmith Hotel.
+This block where this hotel is located is one of my favorite blocks in the whole city.
+From here, it’s an easy walk to Millennium Park – another favorite.
+Sip coffee, listen to street music and nosh on autumn goodies from Goddess and the Baker and donuts from Firecakes.
+Head over to “Restaurant Row” on Randolph Street, where you can enjoy sidewalk dining from one of the many delicious eateries there.
+Fall is also the perfect time to take an architectural tour on the Chicago River and relish in all the fall colors.

 Las Vegas, Nevada

-Stay at Bally’s on the central strip.
-It’s connected to the Paris Hotel so you can use the amenities at either property.
-Brunch on eggs benedict and mimosas on the terrace at Mon Ami Gabi, one of the BEST spots on the strip.
+To visit, stay at Bally’s on the central strip.
+The property is connected to the Paris Hotel so you can use the amenities at either place.
+Plus the location can’t be beat.
+Brunch on eggs benedict and mimosas on the terrace at Mon Ami Gabi, one of the BEST hidden in plain site spots on the strip.
 Get a bird’s eye view of Vegas from the top of the Eiffel Tower.
 Watch the fountains at the Bellagio from chef Julian Serrano’s restaurant, Lago, while nibbling on tapas.
-Inside the Bellagio, be sure to check out a fall themed wonderland in the Conservatory & Botanical Gardens.
-Walk the strip – autumn sunsets in Vegas are sublime.
+Inside the hotel, be sure to check out a fall themed wonderland in the Conservatory & Botanical Gardens.
+Walk the strip and revel in vibrant Vegas autumn sunsets.

-Atlanta, Georgia is One of the Best USA Cities to Visit in Fall
+Atlanta, Georgia – One of the Best USA Cities to Visit in Fall

-I’ll admit, good fall foliage color in the south is hit or miss.
-It varies from year to year depending on our rainfall and temperatures.
-BUT the weather in autumn can’t be beat.
-Atlanta ends up with vibrant blue bird skies and temperatures perfect for exploring.
-Even into November at times.
-That’s why this southern city is a top contender for one of the best USA cities to visit in fall.
-You might just get lucky and hit the jackpot with some golden hued trees.
+I’ll admit, good fall foliage color in the south is very hit or miss.
+It varies from year to year depending on the rainfall and temperatures.
+BUT even without colorful leaves, the weather in autumn can’t be beat.
+Atlanta is sublime in fall with vibrant blue bird skies and temperatures perfect for walking and exploring.
+Even into November, the weather is usually pretty awesome.
+That’s why Atlanta is a top contender for one of the best USA cities to visit in fall.
+If you decide to visit, you might just get lucky and hit the jackpot with some golden hued trees.

-Stay in Midtown at one of my favorite Atlanta hotels, the W Atlanta Midtown.
-You can walk just about everywhere from there.
-That comes in handy if you want to avoid Atlanta’s notoriously bad traffic by not renting a car.
+Stay in Midtown at one of my favorite Atlanta hotels, the Georgian Terrace.
+It’s a gorgeous hotel and you can walk just about everywhere from there.
+That’s super handy if you trying to avoid Atlanta traffic by not renting a car.

-Take advantage of perfect fall weather by visiting one, or several, of the city’s outdoor spaces.
+Make use of perfect fall weather by visiting one – or several – of the city’s outdoor spaces and patios.
 Ponce City Market’s Skyline Park on the roof overlooking all of Atlanta is the ideal place to start.
 Visit Piedmont Park or the Atlanta Botanical Gardens.
-Stroll the Beltline.
-Sip cider, tear into tacos and eat biscuits.
+Stroll the Atlanta Beltline – sip cider, tear into tacos and eat biscuits.
 Don’t miss – actually you can’t miss – all the street art.
 It’s everywhere!
 Atlanta in fall is a force to be reckoned with.

 San Antonio, Texas

-If you are one of those people that wants to hold onto summer just a little bit longer, then take a trip down to San Antonio for the fall.
-It’s just far enough south to still be in the 70’s during the day, even into November.
-Visiting during October puts you in the city during the popular Dia de los Muertos and the city hosts several events to celebrate it.
-San Antonio and area also puts on a big harvest season in November with corn mazes and special seasonal activities.
+Some people want to hold onto summer just a little bit longer.
+If this sounds like you, then take a trip down to San Antonio for the fall.
+It’s just far enough south to still be in the 70’s during the day – even into November.
+Visiting during October puts you in the city during popular Dia de los Muertos with plenty of events to celebrate.
+Additionally, San Antonio and the surrounding area schedules a lot of harvest season activities in November – complete with corn mazes and special seasonal events.
 You might not get the autumn color but you certainly get the vibe.

-Stay at the Marriott Riverwalk, steps away from the color and fun of the Riverwalk.
-Float it – there’s even a hop on/hop off tour – walk along it but certainly don’t miss out on it.
-Have a burger at Boudro’s Texas Bistro or dip some chips in queso and sip a prickly pear margarita at one of the many Mexican restaurants that line the Riverwalk.
-Make time to visit the Alamo or a mission tour and the Tower of the Americas.
-If you are in town for a few days, San Antonio has a super pass that includes four downtown attractions including the Tower of the Americas.
+Stay at the Marriott Riverwalk, just steps away from the lively Riverwalk.
+You can walk it or float it – there’s even a hop on/hop off tour available.
+Whatever you do, certainly don’t miss out on it.
+Have a delicious burger at Boudro’s Texas Bistro.
+Dip some chips in Texas queso and sip a prickly pear margarita at one of the many Mexican restaurants that line the Riverwalk.
+Take time to visit the Alamo or do a mission tour and the Tower of the Americas.
+If you are in town for a few days, San Antonio has a city super pass that includes four downtown attractions.

-Fall is THE perfect time of year to visit Savannah.
-While you may not get much leaf color on the trees in coastal Georgia, you will get lower humidity.
-The temps are just right for exploring all those squares Savannah is famous for and sipping cocktails on the many rooftop bars.
+Autumn is the perfect time of year to visit Savannah.
+It’s one of the best USA cities to visit in fall.
+While there may not be too much leaf color on the trees in coastal Georgia, you will get lower humidity and gorgeous colors in the marshes.
+The temps are just right for strolling all those squares Savannah is famous for.
+Spend your evenings along the Savannah River and sipping cocktails.
 If you are still craving some beach time, add in a day trip to Tybee Island.
-Early fall is prime time for golden colors in the marsh.

 Stay at the Hyatt Regency on River Street or just a few blocks over at TRYP by Hyatt.
-Ride the Savannah trolley to see as much of the city as you can.
-Shop Broughton Street and try honey from the Savannah Bee Company.
+To see as much of the city as you can, take a ride the Savannah Trolley.
+Shop Broughton Street and sample honey from the Savannah Bee Company.
 Enjoy a steak at Belford’s or binge on all the southern food – fried chicken – you want at The Lady & Sons.
 Save room for dessert or a nightcap at the Top Deck Bar located above the Savannah River in the Cotton Sail Hotel.
 Fall in the Savannah is ahmazing!

 St Louis, Missouri

-A Midwestern city isn’t usually what comes to mind when people think about leaf peeping season but put St Louis on your map because it’s a perfect city for autumn travels.
-The weather is mild and the trees are gorgeous.
-It’s a great time to enjoy one or all of the parks the city is renowned for.
-City Museum, which has a many outside features, the St Louis Botanical Gardens and even a national park, the Gateway Arch, are all perfect for fall.
+A Midwestern city might not be what comes to mind when you think about “leaf peeping” season but put St Louis on your map because it’s a great USA city to visit in fall.
+Although you might need a jacket, the weather is relatively mild.
+The trees are absolutely divine so it’s the ideal time for enjoying a few of the parks the city is renowned for.
+City Museum has many outside features for the entire family, the St Louis Botanical Gardens and the famous Gateway Arch, are all big hits in fall.